 Hint: For the basic crumble topping, use the simple half fat to flour ratio.
 For example, for every 500g of flour, use 250g of butter.
 Sugar amount should be similar to the butter, but it can always be adjusted to suit personal taste.

 One of the great features of a humble crumble is that it can be easily adapted and you can try adding different ingredients and extra flavours to it.
 Here are some ideas to get you started:

-- Add more crunch - Sub a portion of flour for a handful or two of flaked almonds or oats to add an extra texture and crunch to the crumble.
-I always sprinkle an extra demerara sugar on top of my strawberry crumble too, for more crunchy goodness!
+- Add more crunch - Swap a portion of flour for a handful or two of flaked almonds or oats to add an extra texture and crunch to the crumble.
+I always sprinkle a tablespoon of demerara sugar on top of my strawberry crumble too, for more crunchy goodness!

 - Extra add-ons - Why not add some chocolate chunks/ chocolate chips, desiccated coconut, or some nuts and seeds into the topping?
 Drizzle of honey or some extra spices like cardamom will also taste delicious!
-Adding some lemon juice to the filling will also add a lovely flavour.
+Adding some lemon juice or lemon zest to the filling will also add a lovely flavour.

-- Gluten free strawberry crisp - Use gluten free flour instead of plain to make this recipe gluten free.
-You can also use almond flour instead.
+- Gluten free strawberry crumble - Use plain gluten free flour to turn this recipe into gluten free strawberry crumble.

 - Paleo Crumble - Check out this Paleo Apple Crisp recipe from Bojon Gourmet blog for a paleo version of crumble topping.

 - Vegan crumble - Use dairy free butter alternative to turn this dessert into a vegan version.